 As a residential electrician, an electrician will install and repair security systems, air conditioning units, and other household appliances.

-Under the supervision of a Journeyman or Master electrician, on-the-job training blends apprenticeship with formal classroom learning.
+On-the-job training combines conventional classroom instruction with apprenticeship training with the help of a Journeyman or Master electrician.
 Following the end of your apprenticeship program, you’ll need to pass state-level exams.

 2) Industrial or Commercial Electricians

 Commercial and industrial electricians are sometimes confused, yet the two vocations have subtle differences.
 An industrial electrician is highly specialised since the work they do necessitates a high level of knowledge.
-It requires further education and training, with tasks ranging from electrical installations in large companies to deal with extremely high voltage systems and heavy-duty gear.
+It requires further education and training, with tasks ranging from electrical installations in large companies to dealing with extremely high-voltage systems and heavy-duty gear.
 These electricians are under great pressure to complete their work flawlessly, as even the smallest error might result in serious life-threatening consequences.

 Commercial electricians provide electrical services to most businesses.
-For companies such as restaurants, grocery stores, retail centres, hospitals, and more, they build, update, maintain, and repair electrical wiring, power sockets, switchboards, fixtures, lighting, and generators.
+For companies such as restaurants, grocery stores, retail centers, hospitals, and more, build, update, maintain, and repair electrical wiring, power sockets, switchboards, fixtures, lighting, and generators.

 3) Construction Electricians

 Construction electricians are electricians who specialise in working on construction sites.
 During the construction phase of residential, commercial, and industrial sites, these electricians are hired.